chucknado/zpu/README.md

 ## Batch publishing tool

-This tool batch-publishes HTML files transformed from DITA to Help Center.
+This tool batch-publishes HTML files transformed from DITA source files to Help Center.

 ### Limitation

 The tool updates existing articles in Help Center.
-In other words, the articles have known Help Center ids.
+In other words, the articles must have known Help Center ids.
 To publish a batch of new articles, the tool must be modified to specify the target section of each article, as well as use the `post_resource()` instead of the `put_resource()` helper in **api.py**.
 For more information, see [Create Article](https://developer.zendesk.com/rest_api/docs/help_center/articles#create-article) in the Help Center API docs.

 ### Requirements